-Among the reasons that composite indices have found such favor among development organizations and researchers in recent years, we would suggest four.
-First, a composite measure has the ability to summarize complex or multi-dimensional issues in a simple manner, making it possible for policymakers to get a tractable and representative sense of the situation in a given country as it stands in comparison with others.
-A measure such as GDP per capita, for example, provides a more intuitive understanding of the state of an economy, than a table of the output of different industries and sectors.
+Why have composite indices found such favor among development organizations and researchers in recent years?
+First, a composite measure has the ability to summarize complex or multi-dimensional issues in a simple manner, making it possible for policymakers to get a tractable and representative sense of the situation in a given country and in comparison with others.
 Second, because they provide a single estimate, composite indices have substantial ease of interpretation over the use of multiple benchmarks, while quantification of a concept makes it possible to assess progress over time and to highlight cases where intervention may be needed.
 Third, the commitment to regularly produce and update quantitative ratings facilitates communication with ordinary citizens, including stakeholders in developing countries, showing both the commitment of an organization to a particular set of development challenges.
-Finally, composite indices are an important starting point for debate.Until the publication of the Worldwide Governance Indicators (1999)or the Ease of Doing Business Index (2001), 'good governance' was largely a catchphrase.
-By defining and measuring it, a fruitful process of dialogue has begun over what is and ought to be understood by quality of governance.
+Finally, composite indices are an important starting point for debate.
+Until the publication of the Worldwide Governance Indicators (1999) or the Ease of Doing Business Index (2001), 'good governance' was largely a catchphrase.
+By defining and measuring it, a process of dialogue has begun over what is and ought to be understood by quality of governance.

 However, as critics have frequently alleged, when poorly designed, composite indices also carry attendant risks.
-Saltelli and Tarantola (2007) give the example of a sustainability index, cited in a major newspaper, that rewards oil and gas exporting countries higher due to the large budget surplus engendered by a temporary boom in commodities prices.
+Nardo et al. (2005), for example, note how ill-constituted composite measures can send misleading policy messages or invite simplistic policy conclusions.
+Saltelli and Tarantola (2007), for example, give the case of a sustainability index, cited in a major newspaper, that rewards oil and gas exporting countries higher due to the large budget surplus engendered by a temporary boom in commodities prices.
 As the authors note, in this case readers are better informed by examining the separate indicators individually, rather than referring to the aggregate score.
-Key decisions have to be made when designing composite indices regarding the selection of indicators, weighting schemes, and how to deal with missing data so as to ensure that final index scores reflect a meaningful distillation of the available information, and a consideration of some of these issues is to be found in this document.
+For these reasons, key decisions have to be made when designing composite indices regarding the selection of indicators, weighting schemes, and how to deal with missing data so as to ensure that final index scores reflect a meaningful distillation of the available information.

 Specifically, the purpose of this paper is to discuss the methodological decisions and outcomes taken in the construction of the indices of social development, a set of indices that combine over 200 indicators from 25 sources to provide a comprehensive picture of social institutions across the world.
-In this document we describe some of the methodological challenges, provide a brief outline of the matching percentiles method used in the aggregation process, and conduct a series of brief diagnostic tests in order to demonstrate the reliability and validity of the new measures.
+In this paper we describe some of the methodological challenges, provide a brief outline of the matching percentiles method used in the aggregation process, and conduct a series of brief diagnostic tests in order to demonstrate the reliability and validity of the new measures.
 Section II summarizes the methodological decisions required when constructing aggregate measures.
 Section III provides an outline of the constructs used in the design of the indices of social development.
 Section IV advances our own solution to the problem of aggregating social data, based on the matching percentiles method, and section V discusses some of its advantages over other methods.
 Section VI briefly discusses the results of the matching percentiles method.
 Section VII addresses potential concerns with this aggregation method, via a series of brief diagnostic tests, and finally section VI concludes.